-Do you know someone who wishes for a new war?
+Do you know someone who wants a new war?
 I’ve talked to several people about this topic and a lot of them thought, that war was needed to help us evolve and improve our world.
-I say war is over!
-For thousands of years, we have been kicking each other’s heads in and create ways to evolve our weapons and get them to be more painful, precise and to kill across greater distances.
+I say, we are done with war!!
+For thousands of years, we have been kicking each other’s heads in and create ways to evolve our weapons and make them more painful, precise and able to kill across greater distances.
 Besides suffering, grief and pain, this has only brought money into the pockets of a few.
 It cost us, among other things, a bathed in blood Middle Age, uncountable deaths and therefore widows and orphans.
 To hell: who wants to live like this?
-If one wants to, then he should go to war alone and not drag the population of a country into his misfortune.
+If one wants to, then he should go to war all alone and stopp dragging the population of a country into his misfortune.
 The same goes for religion.
 Anyone who thinks that God requires him to kill people, should rethink.
 God turns away from this kind of people, don´t you think?

 What does a world look like where everyone respects each other?
 It is probably enough, if everyone gives value to the life of the other – also known as respect.
 However, this should be self-evident in an advanced society.
 Let´s suppose I, as a xenophobic jackass manage to soften my hatred to a point, where I can pass a fellow citizen of other origin, without getting upset about things I know considerably less about, than I´d like to admit?
 By that, I mean the story of these people – be they veiled, wearing a burka or a turban.
 It is their life.
 Who knows how much they had to go through?
 So, if you have nothing good to contribute, stay out of it.
 That should happen vice versa.
 Amen!